 I am a Spanish instructor with nine years of experience.
-I would describe myself as disciplined, compassionate, and fun.
+The adjectives I would use to describe are disciplined, compassionate, and fun.

 What’s your ethnicity and gender?
 How has it hurt or helped you?
 If you ever experienced discrimination, how have you responded and what worked best?
 Do you speak another language, and has it been helpful in your career?

-I am a Hispanic woman, and my ethnicity and gender has helped me and hurt me.
-It has helped me because the Spanish market has blossomed and everybody wants to cater to Spanish populations.
-But I was discriminated when I lived in Louisiana.
-Even getting a job interview was hard.
-But it prompted me to work harder and ultimately to move out here to NYC.
-I speak Spanish (I was born and raised in Puerto Rico).
-It’s a skill that has made a huge difference in my life.
-I want to give that skill to others.
-In that way, my community will also benefit.
-Which is my goal: to make sure I am contributing to help, assist and improve the lives of people in my community, by teaching outsiders how to cater to our needs.
+I am a Hispanic woman, and my ethnicity and gender have helped and hurt me.
+They have helped me because businesses want to cater to Spanish populations now that the Spanish market has blossomed.
+But when I lived in Louisiana, I was discriminated.
+Even though getting a job interview was hard, I was prompted to work harder and ultimately to move out here to NYC.
+Because speaking Spanish (I was born and raised in Puerto Rico) is a skill that has made a huge difference in my life, I want to give this skill to others.
+In that way, my community will also benefit, which is my goal: to make sure I am contributing to help, assist and improve the lives of people in my community by teaching outsiders how to cater to our needs.